gdsec-test/dcu-iris-shim/README.md

  After this you may run the tests via
  ```
- nosetests tests/ --cover-package=iris_shim/
+ nosetests tests/
  ```

- Optionally, you may provide the flag `--with-coverage` to `nosetests` to determine the test coverage of the project.
+ Optionally, you may provide the flags `--with-coverage --cover-package=./` to `nosetests` to determine the test coverage of the project.

  ## Running Locally